guitt/sh.js/README.md

     ls: ne peut accéder NON_EXISTENT_file: Aucun fichier ou dossier de ce type

 Pros:

--   chaining is probably as natural as you can get in Javascript.
+-   chaining is probably as natural as you can get in JavaScript.
 Cons:

 -   piping several levels of commands may feel awkward because `.pipe()` and `.err()` are a syntax of their own.

 #### 2. Variables